0123gabriel/Ubuntu_ROS_Tutorial/Install_RoadRunner.md

 ## Installing RoadRunner

-If you are working in Ubuntu 16.04, 18.04, or 20.04, you just need to click on the .deb file that was downloaded previously, and the following window will appear.
+If you are working in Ubuntu 16.04, 18.04, or 20.04, you just need to click on the .deb file that was downloaded previously, and then click on the green Install button.
+The following window will appear.

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/46733497-76e2-4384-8519-acdd0e5a2aee)